 Diagnosing parkinsonism is the first step.
 Parkinsonism is diagnosed when a person has bradykinesia and either rest tremor (tremors when the muscles are relaxed) or rigidity.
 From there, the neurologist decides whether Parkinson’s disease is the most likely cause of the Parkinsonism.

 Here are some criteria that make a diagnosis of PD seem more likely:

 Red flags that make PD seem less likely include:

 Criteria that exclude PD and tell the neurologist to look for other causes include:

 Based on all of the above criteria, the doctor will decide how probable a diagnosis of Parkinson’s disease is.
-Since several diagnostic criteria may involve waiting to see whether medications help and whether and how certain symptoms progress or appear, the process of diagnosis can take time.
+Since several diagnostic criteria may involve waiting to see whether medications help and whether and how certain symptoms progress or appear, the precise diagnosis can take time to determine.

 Some tests can provide support for a diagnosis of Parkinson’s, while others are performed to rule out other conditions.

 The doctor will take a thorough history, asking about symptoms over time, family medical history, previous head traumas, any medications you take, and possible exposures to toxins.
 A clear picture may emerge from the medical history that will help a doctor assess risk factors that may strengthen the suspicion of Parkinson’s or rule out other conditions.